SELab-2/OSOC-4/info/user_manual.md

 Now we're going to describe the architecture and design of the OSOC selection tool.

 In order to deploy everything, we use Docker.
 Using containers allows us to have an easily reproducible deployment.
-We have a seperate container for the database (PostgreSQL), the Redis, the backend (FastAPI) and the frontend (Next.js).
+We have a separate container for the database (PostgreSQL), the Redis, the backend (FastAPI) and the frontend (Next.js).
 This allows us to develop and scale each part of our application separately.